-Having missed the talk on ‘Exploring the Technology of Chintz : From buffalo milk to sheep dung and all the magic in between’ organized by Craft Revival Trust I couldn’t afford losing more time so I went directly to Art Motif Gallery, New Delhi, to witness Renuka Reddy’s chintz magic, first hand.
+Having missed the talk on ‘Exploring the Technology of Chintz : From buffalo milk to sheep dung and all the magic in between’ organized by Craft Revival Trust I couldn’t afford losing more time so I went directly to Art Motif Gallery, to witness Renuka Reddy’s chintz magic, first hand.

-With a background of crafts and technical textiles (manufactured for non-aesthetic purposes, function is their primary concern), the lady in 2011 set up redTREE textile studio; engaging in research and development of chintz.
+With a background of crafts and technical textiles (manufactured for non-aesthetic purposes, function being their primary concern), the lady in 2011 set up redTREE textile studio; engaging in research and development of chintz.
 Rediscovering these magnificent textiles had her blood pump joy.

 Armed with BSc in Clothing & Textiles from M.S.
 University, Baroda. and post graduate diploma in Leather Garment, Design and Technology, from NIFT, New Delhi in 2007, she completed MSc in Apparel, Textiles & Merchandising from Eastern Michigan University, Ypsilanti, U.S.A.

 Chintz originated as a handpainted, mordant and resist dyed pattern cotton cloth from India.
-Seen in a map of block printing and trade cloth centers of India, Masulipatam is a significant production area, (suggested by Julia M. Brenan, a textile conservationist since 1985).
+As seen in a map of block printing and trade cloth centers of India, Masulipatam is a significant production area, (suggested by Julia M. Brenan, a textile conservationist since 1985).
 As a prized cloth trade for centuries, it had profound impact on many textile practices around the world, e.g. Calico Printing in the West, Javanese Batik of the East in 17th & 18th centuries etc.

-Ideally, its difficult to fathom how from an era of basic existence came sophistication and technical excellence which is unparalleled till date.
+Its difficult to fathom how from an era of basic existence came sophistication and technical excellence which is unparalleled till date.
 These techniques have evolved since over thousands of years.
 Maybe, at some point a brilliant soul figured out how dung and sunlight bleached the cloth pristine white, leaving all the dyed areas untouched and bright, while another human learnt to draw wax lines finer than the pen…..

 Nonetheless, this complex craft has regressed into a simplified version today with synthetic dyes, while the fine wax resist technique has died a slow death!